soheileghbali/Elastic-Search-Cluster/Node Roles.md

 ```
 Here, we are setting the node.ingest to true and all other options to false.

+Using an ingest nodes is a way to process a document in pipeline
+mode before indexing the document.
+By default, the ingest node role is
+enabled—you can disable such a role for a node by setting node.ingest to
+false in the elasticsearch.yml file.

 #### Machine learning node
 Elastic machine learning is not freely available, so if xpack.ml.enabled is
 set to true, we can create a machine learning node by changing the node.ml